 Stay calm and sit down with him

-This is a suggestion of my dog trainer and it has worked very well for me and Baloo.
+This is a suggestion of my puppy trainer and it has worked very well for me and Baloo.
 She explained that dogs (or puppies even more so) can’t really feel where their body starts or ends when they’re being super excited.
 They can’t control their body anymore because they don’t feel it.

 Baloo sometimes tries to trick me, so he sits down really quickly in order to get away.
 In this case, just repeat the process.
 When he seems a bit calmer, I mostly tell him to go to his bed, because this is a calm area.
-He manages to calm down relatively quickly when his hyper behavior started all of a sudden.
+He now manages to calm down within less than a minute when his hyper behavior started all of a sudden.

-This works particularly well, if the reason of his sudden craziness is that he’s feeling uncomfortable/itchy or that he’s overwhelmed or discontent.
+This works particularly well if the reason of his sudden craziness is that he’s feeling uncomfortable/itchy or that he’s overwhelmed or discontent.

 If the first tip doesn’t work, you have to find out what causes your dog’s hyperactivity.

 Start with yourself and observe your feelings and your dog’s behavior.
 How does he react when you’re stressed, tense, sad, angry or excited?
 Does he get hyper whenever you experience a particular feeling?

 Your dog is like a mirror: he’ll react to your body language or the tone of your voice.
-So if you’ve found out that your dog is mostly hyperactive whenever you’re stressed or angry, it’s also for your own benefit to stay calm!
+So, if you’ve found out that your dog is mostly hyperactive whenever you’re stressed or angry, it’s also for your own benefit to stay calm!

 Mental and physical stimulation

 But most hyper dogs also need some mental stimulation.
-This can either be obedience training or anything where he has to watch you (e.g. walking at heel).
+This can either be obedience training or anything where he has to watch you (e.g. walking heel).
 Or you can play games where you hide some treats somewhere and your pupper needs to think how he can get them.

 Give him a break!

 If you think this is the reason for his spontaneous hyperactive behavior, then give him a break.
-Install a “calm room” where he can always go to when it’s getting too much for him.
+Install a “calm room” where he can always go when it’s getting too much for him.
 The best thing is to also install a crate in there where you can put him if he can’t control himself.

 Separate activity hours and sleeping hours

 Dogs love routine and will happily adjust to yours if they know how it works.
 When Baloo was still a puppy, I stopped playing with him when we were inside.
-Playing games such as tug of war would just excite him even more so it was absolutely counterproductive.
+Playing games such as tug of war would just excite him even more, so it was absolutely counterproductive!
 However, I still wanted to play with him sometimes.
 Playing is important to strengthen the bond between you and your pooch and Baloo loves it.
-So my solution was to only play active games when we were outside.
+So, my solution was to only play active games when we were outside.
 We would still play scent games inside on rainy days because this is a calm activity.

 This is a great way to teach your dog that outside is the “active zone”, while inside is the place to rest and relax.